NordVPN vs CyberGhost in Spain: Head-to-Head Comparison

 - Automatic Kill Switch – Blocks internet connectivity when experiencing VPN disconnection

-CyberGhost also offers different “profiles” tailored to different VPN use cases, such as torrenting, browsing, streaming, and gaming in Canada.
+CyberGhost also offers different “profiles” tailored to different VPN use cases, such as torrenting, browsing, streaming, and gaming.

 Overall, CyberGhost does offer pretty much all the basic features a VPN can offer.
-It is not a bad choice if you are looking for a VPN that is above average in Canada.
+It is not a bad choice if you are looking for a VPN that is above average.

 NordVPN is no slouch for its part when it comes to extra features.
 Indeed, the provider is loaded with quite a few proprietary features.
 The most prominent ones are CyberSec (ad/website blocker), Double VPN (multi-hopping), and Onion over VPN.